dismoc/Blog-Repo/Hierarchical Bayesian/Part 1 - Estimating product-level price elasticities using Hierarchical Bayesian.md

 The following code plots the true and estimated elasticities for each product.
 Each point is ranked by their true elasticity value (black), and the estimated elasticity from the model is also shown.
 We can see that the estimated elasticities follows the path of the true elasticities, with a Mean Absolute Error of around 0.0724.
 Points in red represents products whose 95% CI does not contain the true elasticity, while points in blue represent products whose 95% CI contains the true elasticity.
 Given that the global mean is -1.598, this represents an average error of 4.5% at the product level.
 We can see that the SVI estimates closely follow the pattern of the true elasticities but with some noise, particularly as the elasticities become more and more negative.
 On the top right panel, we plot the relationship between the error of the estimated elasticities and the true elasticity values.
 As true elasticities become more and more negative, our model becomes less accurate.

 For the category-level and global-level elasticities, we can create the posteriors using two methods.
 We can either [boostrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) all product-level elasticities within the category, or we can get the category-level estimates directly from the posterior parameters.
-When we look at the category-level elasticitiy estimates on the bottom left, we can see that the both the category-level estimates recovered from the model and the bootstrapped samples from the product-level elasticities are also slightly biased towards zero, with an MAE of ~.033.
+When we look at the category-level elasticity estimates on the bottom left, we can see that the both the category-level estimates recovered from the model and the bootstrapped samples from the product-level elasticities are also slightly biased towards zero, with an MAE of ~.033.
 However, the confidence interval given by the category-level parameter covers the true parameter, unlike the bootstrapped product-level estimates.
 This suggests that when determining group-level elasticities, we should directly use the group-level parameters instead of bootstrapping the more granular estimates.
 When looking at the global level, both methods contains the true parameter estimate in the 95% confidence bounds, with the global parameter out-performing the product-level bootstrapping, at the cost of having larger standard errors.

 **Considerations**